stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  1. (node.todo)
+  1. Created and sent an OAuth request to Stormpath (see :ref:`generate-oauth-token`).
   2. Received back an **Access Token Response**, which contained - among other things - an **Access Token** in JWT format.

-  The user now attempts to access a secured resource by...?
+  The user now attempts to access a secured resource:

   .. literalinclude:: code/nodejs/authentication/validate_oauth_token_sp_req.js
     :language: javascript

-  If the access token can be validated, Stormpath will return...?
+  If the access token can be validated, Stormpath will return this:

   .. literalinclude:: code/nodejs/authentication/validate_oauth_token_sp_resp.js
     :language: javascript